mdn/content/files/en-us/learn/forms/other_form_controls/index.md

 This is for implementing anything requiring progress reporting, such as the percentage of total files downloaded, or the number of questions filled in on a questionnaire.

-The content inside the {{HTMLElement("progress")}} element is a fallback for browsers that don't support the element and for screen readers to vocalize it.
+The content inside the {{HTMLElement("progress")}} element is a fallback for browsers that don't support this element and for screen readers to vocalize it.

 #### Meter